sdhers/RAINSTORM/README.md

 📊 **Extract, summarize, and visualize your final data.**

 * Calculates key metrics like the Discrimination Index.
-  * Generates publication-ready plots to compare behavior across different experimental groups and sessions of an experiment.
+* Generates publication-ready plots to compare behavior across different experimental groups and sessions.

 ![7-Seize_Labels_ts](examples/images/7-Seize_labels_ts.png)

 -----

 ## Contributing 🤝

-Contributions are welcome\!
+Contributions are welcome!
 If you have suggestions or find a bug, please feel free to open an issue or submit a pull request.

 -----